grafana/mimir/docs/sources/configuration/about-runtime-configuration.md

 - `max_tenants` \ `-ingester.instance-limits.max-tenants`

-  Limit the maximum number of users an ingester will accept metrics for.
-When this limit is reached, requests from new users will fail with an HTTP 500 error.
+  Limit the maximum number of tenants an ingester will accept metrics for.
+When this limit is reached, requests from new tenants will fail with an HTTP 500 error.

 - `max_inflight_push_requests` \ `-ingester.instance-limits.max-inflight-push-requests`